fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

 ## Create a new Catkin package

-To create a new Catkin package when in your workspace use the following command:
+To create a new Catkin package when in your [ROS workspace](http://wiki.ros.org/catkin/workspaces) use the following command:

 ```bash
 $ catkin create pkg PKG_NAME